Black-topped pottery

-Black-topped pottery is a specialized type of Ancient Egyptian pottery that was found in Nubian archaeological sites, including Elephantine, an island on the Nile River, Nabta Playa in the Nubian Desert, and Kerma in present-day Sudan.
+Black-topped pottery is a specialized type of Ancient Egyptian pottery that became the main pottery of the Egyptian Badarian culture, down to Naqada I and the middle of the Naqada II culture.
+The oldest finds are from Nubian archaeological sites, including Elephantine, an island on the Nile River, Nabta Playa in the Nubian Desert, and Kerma in present-day Sudan.
 This type of artifact dates predominantly to the Predynastic Period, but “a handful of examples made in the Early Dynastic Period are known to exist.”
 These vessels were used “exclusively for ritual and funerary purposes” and were discovered in ancient cemeteries and settlements.
 The majority of these pots are variations of the Egyptian hes-jar form and feature red bodies with black tops and interiors.
 The red color is derived from the natural iron that occurs within Nile silts which oxidizes upon firing, and the black top and interior is a product of reduction firing and carbon smudging.

 Archaeological chronology

 The earliest occurrence of black-topped pottery comes from Nabta Playa in the Western Desert of Egypt dating to 5,810±80 bp, and is most commonly associated with the Predynastic Period in Upper Egypt.
 Black-topped ware was the predominant type of pottery associated with the Badarian culture and "continued to be typical of pottery production during Amratian culture, or Naqada I, and Naqada IIA–B periods in Upper Egypt."
 The frequency of black-top pottery began to wane in the Early Dynastic Period during Naqada IIC "and appears to fall out of use by Naqada IID."

+The technique continued to be used as late as ca.1802–1640 BCE in Kerma, modern Sudan.